StuartsProjects/SX12XX-LoRa/ReadMe.md

 Some SX126x modules may have RX or TX enable pins, these are currently not supported by the library.

 Some of the SX128x modules do have RX or TX enable pins, such as the Ebyte modules, these are supported by the library, and you need to define the pins RX_EN and TX_EN pins used, otherwise leave unused by defining them as -1.

-### Library installation

-To install the library select the 'Clone or download' button on the main Github page, then select 'Download Zip'.
-In the Arduino IDE select 'Sketch' then 'Include Library'.
-Next select 'Add .ZIP library' and browse to and select the ZIP file you downloaded, it's called 'SX12xx-master.zip'.

-### Warning
-**The Semtech devices that this library supports are all 3.3V logic level devices so do not use directly with 5V logic level Arduinos, some form of logic level conversion is needed.** There are no specific logic level converters I could recommend.

 ### Testing
 For testing the library and the example programs I used a board of my own design, it uses a 3.3V/8Mhz Arduino Pro Mini which is soldered with a minimum amount of other components onto a board to which you can plug in a LoRa device as a Mikrobus style module.
 The board is small enough to be used for a GPS tracker application using the connections for a GPS and display as shown in the picture.
 The Pro Mini used includes a supply reverse protection diode and a fuse, so the board does not need these components.